 We learned a lot about dinner parties from our parents.
 The exhaustive shopping list; the months-before invitations; a call sheet of oven times; silverware shined with vinegar; a bursting fridge that you’re not allowed to so much as glance at; one hefty booze shop (always separate to that of the food); a misting of perfume; a drenching of aftershave.
 “They’ll be here any minute,” your mum said with the kind of frantic energy that dissipated - if only falsely - the moment she opened the door.
-But those dinner parties are dead; stultified by their own stuffiness, and brown bread rolls.
-Millennials have resuscitated the art of throwing them, and despite how much effort we put in, there isn’t a whiff of pretension.
+It was all a bit pompous, which is probably the reason they died.
+But it's a good job they did, because it gave millennials an opportunity to remodel and resuscitate them.
+Nowadays, there's a lot of effort, but little pretence.
 Perhaps because our houses, incomes, and bandwidths don’t allow for it.
-But definitely because without the grandiose expectations, it’s actually very easy to excel.
+But definitely because with few expectations, it’s actually very easy to excel.

 Don’t always invite your five best friends.
 Pull together a motley crew of ages, professions and politics.
 (Ok perhaps not the latter in such partisan times.)
 Variety is the traction of good conversation but lulls are to be expected, especially in a new group.
 Introduce guests with a delicious tidbit of information.
 “Harriet, did you know Johnny sings in a Duran Duran tribute band?
 And Johnny, Harriet here is not only beauty, but brains too - she got a double first at Oxford...
 Twelve years ago.”
 Yes matchmaking is allowed.
 Encouraged even.
 This can best be facilitated by a clever seating plan and a conviction not to refer to yourself as Cupid.